 In our previous blog article, we explored some questions about when to visit a psychologist.
 Subsequently, we interviewed Carlos Schafer (Director of the Centre, and Psychologist), and we got him to answer some questions, including:

 – What’s the difference between a psychologist, a psychiatrist, a counsellor, and a psychotherapist?

 – How does the Centre help to identify which kind of practitioner will suit the client?

 – How to go about choosing the right psychologist or therapist?

-Of note, Dr. Harte says that it is very important to check the credentials of the practitioners and find out where they have done their training.
-She also suggests that you ask questions to see if you are comfortable with them, how they work, how they view mental illness, etc. She goes on to say, “Often, on the telephone, you can usually identify whether you can work with someone or not.”
-Therefore, it is best to speak personally to a therapist before you secure ongoing appointments with him or her.
-Watch the video and see for yourself what Dr. Melissa Harte has to say:
+Of note, Carlos says that it is very important to check the credentials of the practitioners and what training they have done.
+He also suggests that you ask questions to see if you are comfortable with them, how they work, how they view mental illness, etc. He goes on to say, “Often, on the telephone, or by seeing their videos, you can usually identify whether you can work with someone or not.”
+Therefore, it is best to see some material of the therapist before you secure ongoing appointments with him or her.

 How the Centre matches you with a therapist

 The Centre for Emotion Focused Practice has a dedicated team of psychologists and counsellors who offer a range of services to help you overcome difficult situations.